pubnoconst/BehaviorFramework/README.md

 Strategy and prudence appear effective only when horizons, liabilities, and optionality align.
 Apparent foresight or cunning is a surface artifact of deeper mechanics, not a generator of outcomes.

 Persistence, collapse, ambition, and defection are governed by the interplay of horizons, liabilities, and power.
 Behavior is predictable, constrained, and indifferent to morality.
-No reconciliation, sanction, or instruction is required.

-LDBF is the last philosophy that pretends to be a philosophy.
-Underneath its machinery, there remains nothing to stand on.